amitlamba/docs-und/docs/android/settings.md

 title: Settings
 sidebar_label: Settings
 ---

-Adding UserNDot sdk to your app.
+This guide will help you with the detailed steps to configure all the settings required to send Push Notifications before that, we would like you to go through [Push Notification Integration](/d/docs/integration/pushnotification-integration) to have a basic idea about Web push Notification and Integrating [Firebase base cloud messaging (FCM)](https://firebase.google.com/docs/cloud-messaging/) to it.

+Below steps need to be followed for integrating Android SDK to your Android application.

 ## **Step 1.** Installing SDK

-you can install sdk in two way.
+There are basically two ways of installing Android SDK

-1. Using Android Studio with gradle
+1. Using Android Studio with Gradle
 1. Manual

-**`Using Android Studio and gradle`**
+**`Using Android Studio and Gradle`**

+Add the following dependency in `build.gradle` file -

 ```kotlin
 dependencies{
     implementation "groupId:artificatId:version"
 }
 ```

 **`Manual`**

-Download the UserNDot SDK and unzip it.And copy the jar file into lib directory of your project.
+Download the UserNDot SDK the location to which will be provided later and unzip it.
+Copy all the jar files into the lib directory of your project.

-## **Step 2.** Adding UserNDot credential in your AndroidManifest file.
+## **Step 2.** Adding UserNDot credential in your AndroidManifest.xml file.

+You need to define your credential of UserNDot in the AndroidManifest.xml file Copy and paste the following snippet to the file and you are good to go.

 ```kotlin
 <meta-data
     android:name="USERNDOT_USER_ID"